South Africa

 The 1972 Pan Books Ltd / Piccolo edition of The Making of Doctor Who has a South African price of 60c printed on the back cover.

-While this is an unusual item to be on sale in a country that didn't have a television service - and for whom the target readership wouldn't have known what Doctor Who was! - Pan and Piccolo also published a number of tie-ins based on popular 1970s ITV series, such as Timeslip, UFO, Follyfoot, The Persuaders, Here Come the Double Deckers and Freewheelers; these shows were also not shown on TV there but the books are priced for the South African market.
+While this would otherwise be an unusual item to be on sale in a country that didn't have a television service - and for whom the target readership wouldn't have known what Doctor Who was! - it was quite common for a book publisher to sell TV tie-ins in countries where the shows didn't air.
+Pan and Piccolo also published a number of tie-ins based on popular 1970s ITV series, such as Timeslip, UFO, Follyfoot, The Persuaders, Here Come the Double Deckers and Freewheelers, while World Distributors produced novels based on US series, such as Land of the Giants, none of which were seen on TV in South Africa at the time, and yet these books are pre-printed with prices for the South African market.

 No pre-printed price for South Africa appears on the back covers, but on the final page of some of the Target paperbacks published in 1974, 1975, 1976 and 1977 was a list of addresses to which readers could write for a catalogue and to go into the draw to win a set of books and receive a free Target badge; this included an address in South Africa: